TITLE: Facilities Support Services Manager

 TYPICAL DUTIES AND RESPONSIBILITIES

-Leads and manages the implementation, installation, configuration, troubleshooting maintenance and repair of applicable technologies and associated equipment (i.e. new computer maintenance management system).
+- Leads and manages the implementation, installation, configuration, troubleshooting, maintenance and repair of applicable technologies and associated hardware.

 Bachelor’s degree in Business Administration, Finance or related area.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
-Five years progressively responsible, professional experience related to area of assignment, including two years of supervisory experience.
+Five years progressively responsible, professional experience related to area of assignment, including two years of lead or supervisory experience.
+Successful completion of PCC LEAD Academy or a comparable external leadership training program may substitute for up to 6 months of lead or supervisory experience.

 - Supervisory principles;